yiningfan1993/platform-docs-Mapping-Entry/source/OrderList.rst

 AOI Actions
 --------------------

-Once the AOI and imagery data has been added to the order.
-The following actions needs to be completed before proceeding with the order.
+The following actions is available for uploaded AOI files.

 Preview AOI |PreviewAOI|